gitbls/sdm/Docs/Plugins.md

 #### Arguments

 * **apps** &mdash; Specifies the list of apps to install or @filename to provide a list of apps (one per line) to install.
 Comments are indicated by a pound sign (#) and are ignored, so you can document your app list if desired.
 If the specified @filename is not found, sdm will look in the sdm directory (/usr/local/sdm).
+* **defer** &mdash; Specifies the list of apps for which to defer install until after sdm FirstBoot has completed (and rebooted), speeding up the customization process.
 * **name** &mdash; Specifies the name of the apps list.
 The default name is *default*.
 The `name` argument is a convenience and is not required.
 * **remove** &mdash; Specifies the list of apps to remove ofr @filename to provide a list of apps (one per line) to remove.
 The `remove` argument is processed before the `apps` argument.
 If you try to remove an apt packge that doesn't exist it will log in /etc/sdm/apt.log and sdm will notify you at the end of the customize: '? apt reported errors; review /etc/sdm/apt.log'